Stock Market Crash 2017? This Could Trigger a Stock Market Collapse

 While the unbridled optimism about a still-untested president and soaring stock prices are certainly real, what’s supporting this sentiment is not.
 Stocks are overvalued, and the U.S. and global economies remain fragile.

 This is not the foundation upon which you build further momentum on an aging bull market, which even Donald Trump said, during the first presidential debate, was “in a big fat ugly bubble.”

 This wasn’t the first time President Trump questioned the health of U.S. stocks.
-Most recently, in April 2016, Trump said he didn’t have much faith in the stock market outlook, and that it was a terrible time to invest because a huge recession was coming.
+In April 2016, Trump said he didn’t have much faith in the stock market outlook, and that it was a terrible time to invest because a huge recession was coming.
 (Source: “In a revealing interview, Trump predicts a ‘massive recession’ but intends to eliminate the national debt in 8 years,” The Washington Post, April 2, 2016.)